 An intuitive way of living that emphasises finding beauty in imperfection, and accepting the natural cycle of growth and decay.

-Perhaps this was an unavaoidable eventuality of my time here, but I'm finding it quite fitting that my work has evolved to this point.
-Of late I've been reforming and verbalising my stance on what it is that my studio represents and aims to deliver.
-It is an answer and deliberate opposition to the accepted norms of what hairdressing is and conventional hair salons strive to be.
-To that point, I desire to have my clients think and relate to their hair in a manner which is more fluid.
-Through this is the opportunity to be kinder to ourselves and accepting that our true beauty and potential comes from somewhere other than atop our heads.
+Perhaps this was an unavoidable eventuality of my time here, but I'm finding it quite fitting that my work has evolved to this point.
+I've been reforming what my studio represents and ultimately aims to provide.
+That is, to challenge the accepted norms of what hairdressing is and what conventional hair salons strive to be.
+To that point, I desire to have my clients think and relate to their hair and their appearance in a manner which is more fluid.
+Through this lies the opportunity to be kinder to ourselves and accepting that our true beauty and potential comes from somewhere other than atop our heads.

 It's quickly becoming that time of year once again when schedules tighten and the ability to plan ahead is often rewarded.
 From the first blossoms till the last festive decorations are taken down and stored away, bookings will steadily become more scarce.
 In fact, each year I book out sooner and sooner.
 That said, in those final weeks, there's always cancellations as clients attempt to juggle needs and obligations.
 Keep in mind I do not contact clients in regards to cancellations or openings, the system is there to minimise admin and maximise efficiency.